Caddickbrown/Excel-Macros/Excel/Formulas.md

 ## Variables/Considerations:
 - This contains any points that need explaining for the FORMULA to work.
 - Short-hand Dates should be explained in brackets afterwards as to their format.
 For instance 25th of January, 1995 can be written as 25/01/1995 (DD/MM/YYYY), 1995/01/25 (YYYY/MM/DD), 01/25/1995 (MM/DD/YYYY).
 As long as explained, the different formats can be used interchangeably.
+- If a new line is needed to be shown ";" will be used to show it.

 # Upper Case Month
 Code: 001